Devilish Charm

-Devilish Charm (Korean: 마성의 기쁨) is a 2018 South Korean television series starring Choi Jin-hyuk, Song Ha-yoon, Lee Ho-won and Lee Joo-yeon.
-It aired on Wednesdays and Thursdays at 23:00 (KST) time slot of MBN and Dramax from September 5 to October 25, 2018, for 16 episodes.
+Devilish Charm (Korean: 마성의 기쁨) is a 2018 South Korean television series starring Choi Jin-hyuk, Song Ha-yoon, Lee Ho-won, and Lee Joo-yeon.
+It aired on MBN and Dramax from September 5 to October 25, 2018, every Wednesday and Thursday at 23:00 (KST) for 16 episodes.

 Synopsis

-The strange but beautiful love story of a genius doctor who suffers from "Cinderella Memory Disorder" in which the memories of the previous day disappear at twelve o'clock and a washed-up actress.
+The strange but beautiful love story of a genius doctor who suffers from "Cinderella Memory Disorder", in which the memories of the previous day disappear at twelve o'clock, and a washed-up actress.